Audio Surgeon Version 2

 Update/Rollback: The Update Audio Surgeon options checks to see if there is an updated version of the program available.
 If there is it will notify you and then walk you through the steps to download and install this update.
 Rollback is an option to remove a newly downloaded update and restore your previous version.
 This is provided in case the new version does not run correctly on your machine.

 About Audio Surgeon: This selection shows a small dialog window that shows some basic information about the product, including the exact build number installed on your machine.

 The main window displays all open audio/video files and displays all file information in columns.
 Clicking and dragging on the lines between columns will shrink or expand them.
-Right click on a selected file to open the data editing menu.
-Right clicking on the top column header provides two additional choices for resizing the columns.
+Right clicking on the top column labels provides four additional choices for resizing and/or aligning the columns.

 Users can control which values appear in the main window by selecting default parameters from the Options button.
 A second way to select parameters is by right clicking anywhere in the main window.
-This will open a context menu with several options including Show/Hide – and when this is selected the list of available parameters from the Options button is shown and you can select or deselect any of the options.
+This will open a context menu (shown to the right) with several options including Show/Hide – and when this is selected the list of available parameters from the Options button is shown and you can select or deselect any of the options.